 If your accommodation has one, use its kitchen to cook your meals.
 In New Zealand, many of my meals consisted of scrambled eggs, costing me only $1.80NZD for two eggs (TAKE THAT LAX!!!!), rather than eating at restaurants averaging between $15NZD - $25NZD for just the entree alone.
 And in Norway, we leaned heavily on grocery store meals and trail mix brought from home given an average meal out cost $35+.
 YIKES.

 Save the fancy hotels with wraparound balconies for your 25th wedding anniversary when maybe your job will pay you more per hour than the equivalent of two (TWO!!!!) scrambled eggs at LAX.

+HOTELS.
 Since the hostel game isn’t as strong in the U.S. as it is in other countries, you can look for hotel accommodation on websites like expedia.com or hotwire.com, both sites that offer pretty reasonable hotel deals.
-We did this for a trip to New York last fall, booking a hotel right across the river from Manhattan for only $80/night per person, which in New York is considered inexpensive.
-Quite obviously, there’s Airbnb to consider or—better yet!—stay with someone you know in exchange for a nice meal or somethin’.
+We did this for a trip to New York in fall 2014, booking a hotel right across the river from Manhattan for only $80/night per person, which in New York is considered inexpensive.
+To reiterate, there’s Airbnb to consider or—better yet!—stay with someone you know in exchange for a nice meal or somethin’.

 3. Use public transportation.

 Taxis are expensive.
+Uber or Lyft can be expensive, too.
 Don’t use those unless you absolutely have to.
 Before you embark on your trip, do some research on public transportation options to find what will work best for your budget.